saloni1110/TTS-project/git_tts/README.md

 # README.md
 # Text-to-Speech (TTS) Project

-This project implements a basic Text-to-Speech (TTS) system consisting of data preprocessing, training an acoustic model, and inference with waveform synthesis.
+This project contains a simple, educational Text-to-Speech (TTS) model built from scratch using PyTorch.
+This project implements a basic Text-to-Speech (TTS) system consisting of data preprocessing, training an acoustic model; converting text input to mel spectrograms and then reconstructing audio, and inference with waveform synthesis.
+It is designed for learning and experimentation, making it an excellent reference for beginners entering the TTS field.

+Features: a.
+Minimal character-to-spectrogram neural architecture b.
+Data processing scripts for text and audio preparation c.
+Training pipeline with example dataset and evaluation outputs d.
+Step-by-step code documentation for easy understanding e.
+Ready-to-run demo and instructions

+Goals: a.
+Help users understand the core concepts behind neural TTS b.
+Provide a hands-on, reproducible example for portfolio or academic use c.
+Serve as a starting point for more advanced neural voice synthesis projects

+Contents: a.
+Python source code for model, training, and inference b.
+Sample dataset and usage instructions c.
+Detailed README with setup, usage, and results d.
+Guidance on further enhancements and deployment

 ---